Kim Kardashian’s SKIMS Is Making Loungewear For Team USA

 SKIMS is heading to Tokyo.
-On Monday, Kim Kardashian’s shapewear and athleisure brand announced that it is now in charge of undergarments and loungewear for Team USA’s women athletes.
+Last week, Kim Kardashian’s shapewear and athleisure brand announced that it is now in charge of undergarments and loungewear for Team USA’s women athletes.

 “We’re so proud to be supporting female athletes during the Olympic and Paralympic Games in Tokyo,” read a press statement by Kim Kardashian.
 “These women are incredible role models for younger girls, including my own daughters, showing them that anything is possible if you work hard enough.”